Teaching Children Good Manners

 2. Teaching them to maintain good relations with relatives:

-Sound rearing also stipulates teaching children to maintain good
+Sound rearing also stipulates teaching children to maintain

 relations with their relatives.
 Allah says: ''Worship Allah, and